-Lodbrok remained cautiously positioned throughout 2020 in a market environment where we believe central bank interventions have fostered complacency and poor pricing of risk.
+Lodbrok continued to remain cautiously positioned throughout 2021 in a market environment where we believe central bank interventions have fostered complacency and poor pricing of risk.
 In such a market environment, we continued to see a significant and widening bifurcation between credits perceived as simple and those perceived as complex.
-A heightened aversion to complexity had caused credits perceived as complex to offer wide credit spreads, while credits perceived as simple have tightened significantly following central bank interventions.
+A heightened aversion to complexity had caused credits perceived as complex to offer wide credit spreads, while credits perceived as simple have continued to tighten significantly following central bank interventions.